haingo-raz/MyJourney/README.md

 1. Clone the project using the command `git clone https://github.com/haingo-raz/MyJourney.git`.

-2. Install the required libraries using `npm install`.
+2. Install the project dependencies using `npm install`.

 3. Set up the environment variable by creating a .env file.
 Follow the content of the example.env file.
 The default URL of the [Node.js API](https://github.com/haingo-raz/MyJourney-API) is `http://localhost:8080` when run locally.